 I am a political theorist with research interests in modern and contemporary political thought, critical social theory, and theories of democracy and the state.

 Currently, I am a Lecturer in Critical Writing at the Marks Family Center for Excellence in Writing at the University of Pennsylvania, where I am also affiliated with the Department of Political Science and the Andrea Mitchell Center for the Study of Democracy.
 In addition, I am an Associate Faculty member with the Brooklyn Institute for Social Research.

-My current research explores how conceptualizations of the state, especially in the modern social sciences, hold underlying normative and practical implications for how we understand democracy as a theory of society and as a political practice.
+My current research explores how conceptualizations of the state, especially in the modern social sciences, hold underlying normative and practical implications for how we understand democracy as both a theory of society and as a form of political practice.
 More broadly, I am interested in questions of sovereignty and authority, political crisis, and democratization as a political phenomenon.
-My peer reviewed work has appeared in journals such as Polity, Contemporary Political Theory, and Political Research Quarterly.
+My secondary area of interest is in post-Soviet and post-Communist politics, society, and culture.